Limited Access: Yes

 The following courses or their equivalent must be completed prior to beginning major coursework in the junior year.
 12 hours of these will be used to satisfy General Education requirements (6 hours Natural Sciences, 3 hours Social Sciences, 3 hours for the second mathematics course).

 *All prerequisite courses must be completed by the end of the Spring semester prior to entering the program in the Fall or by the end of the Summer semester prior to entering the program in the Spring, or by the end of the Fall semester prior to entering the program in the Summer.

 BSC X085, X085L (3,1) Anatomy & Physiology I with lab, or acceptable alternative

 BSC X086, X085L (3,1) Anatomy & Physiology II with lab, or acceptable alternative

-DEP X004 (3) Developmental Psychology or acceptable alternative (FAD 3220 at FSU)
+FAD 3220 at FSU or DEP X004 (3) Developmental Psychology or acceptable alternative